aws/karpenter-provider-aws/website/content/en/preview/provisioner.md

 Presently, Karpenter supports `memory` and `cpu` limits.

-CPU limits are described with a `DecimalSI` value, usually a natural integer.
-Note that the Kubernetes API will return a string value here, so when using e.g. ArgoCD, it's better to specify the CPU limit as a string.
+CPU limits are described with a `DecimalSI` value.
+Note that the Kubernetes API will coerce this into a string, so we recommend against using integers to avoid GitOps skew.

 Memory limits are described with a [`BinarySI` value, such as 1000Gi.](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-memory)